|Nutritional Guidelines (per serving)|

 Choosing the Rum

 Even though dark rum is recommended, nearly any rum you have in stock will do.
-Yet, the flavor of the apple and cinnamon set against a dark or aged rum really does set it off nicely.
+This spiked hot cider recipe works well with Bacardi Gold, or any other flavor of rum you prefer.
+However, the flavor of the apple and cinnamon set against a dark or aged rum really does set it off nicely.
 Since entertaining a crowd typically means having a budget in mind, consider choosing a good but affordable rum like Appleton Estate Gold or Cruzan Aged Dark.

 You may actually find it best to avoid spiced rum.
 The spices in the punch take care of the flavoring and adding more via rum is unnecessary.
 Quite honestly, it almost ruins the punch.